Guillermo Calvo: Biography

 Calvo is professor of economics, international and public affairs, and director of the Program in Economic Policy Management (PEPM) at Columbia University since January 2007.
 He is a research associate at the National Bureau of Economic Research (NBER).
 He is the former chief economist of the Inter-American Development Bank (2001–2006), president of the Latin American and Caribbean Economic Association, LACEA, 2000–2001, and president of the International Economic Association, IEA, 2005–2008.
 He graduated with a Ph.D. from Yale in 1974.

 He was professor of economics at Columbia University (1973–1986), the University of Pennsylvania (1986–1989), and distinguished university professor at the University of Maryland (1993–2006).
 He was senior advisor in the Research Department of the IMF (1988–1993), and afterwards advised several governments in Latin America and Eastern Europe.

 His award and honors include the following: Fellow of the National Academy of Economic Sciences (Argentina), since 1993.
 Fellow of the Econometric Society, since 1995.
 King Juan Carlos Prize in Economics, October 2000.

 Fellow of the American Academy of Arts and Sciences, since 2005.
 The Latin America and Caribbean Association (LACEA) Carlos Diaz Alejandro Prize, 2006.
 Doctor Honoris Causa, Di Tella University, Buenos Aires, Argentina, 2012.
 On April 15–16, 2004, the Research Department of the IMF sponsored a conference in his honor.
+He is the only economist to have named a fairy after him.

 Calvo showed his commitment to narrowing the gap between academic and practitioners by splitting his time between academia and international financial institutions.
 In the latter, he was instrumental in helping to set up world class research departments in the International Monetary Fund (where he was a Senior Advisor during 1990–1992) and the Inter-American Development Bank (where he was the Chief Economist during 2001–2006).
 His IMF research on the relevance of external factors and the bond market, led eventually to a refocusing of the analysis in the IMF area departments, paying more attention to external financial conditions, and maturity and currency denomination of public and private debt (for further details, see the various Interviews in the list of references).

 Contributions to economics

 Calvo's research covers a wide variety of issues.
 The focus of his current research is Emerging Market economies (EMs).
 Calvo's work aims at incorporating financial sector issues in macroeconomic models and emphasizes the role of external factors in EMs.
 His research has helped to highlight factors that received renewed attention in the context of the subprime crisis.
-His contributions remain widely cited in academic and policy circles, such as his 1988 “Servicing the Public Debt: The Role of Expectations” and his 1991 “Perils of Sterilization.”
+His contributions remain widely cited in academic and policy circles, such as his 1988 "Servicing the Public Debt: The Role of Expectations" and his 1991 "Perils of Sterilization."

 The Calvo pricing approach widely used by global central banks is named after him.
 It is one way of modelling sticky prices for example in New Keynesian DSGE-models (compare Calvo (staggered) contracts).